-Fines will be assessed at \$50 and will be added to the student's account Violations include:
+Fines will be assessed at \$50 and will be added to the student's account.
+Violations include:

 - Parking in unauthorized areas - Operating a vehicle in a reckless manner - Failure to adhere to campus road signs - Operating vehicle too fast for posted conditions and/or speed limit - Violation of Parking Regulation- failure to park in designated parking lot or faculty/ staff lots - Failure to register and/or display a current Alvernia parking permit after 30 days from start of school year- Fine is doubled to \$100. - Unauthorized Use of Faculty/Staff Permit: any student using and/or displaying an unauthorized Faculty/Staff parking permit.
 Fine is doubled to \$100. - Refusing to Obey Public Safety Officer Instructions/Directions: any student failing to respond or obey a Public Safety Officers instructions regarding a traffic and/or parking issue, including failure to produce identification.
-Fine is doubled to \$100.
+Fine is doubled to \$100. - Cars parked in handicapped parking areas without a visible handicapped placard will automatically be towed at the owner's expense.